-Upon successful completion of the BAS- RESP the student will be able to:
+Upon successful completion of the concentration in Respiratory Care (RESP), the student will be able to:

-- Demonstrate clinical ability using respiratory therapy "best practices." - Articulate the fundamentals of health care administration and policy in the rapidly changing medical system of the US. - Explore the linkages between health care policy, case management processes, and the practice of respiratory therapy, and examine relevant case management models. - Understand how research findings are analyzed and used to inform best-practice models in patient management, including protocols related to particular conditions.
+- CLO1 Demonstrate clinical ability using respiratory therapy "best practices." - CLO2 Articulate the fundamentals of health care

+- administration and policy in the rapidly changing medical system of the US. - CLO3 Explore the linkages between health care policy, case management processes, and the practice of respiratory therapy, and examine relevant case management models. - CLO4- Understand how research findings are analyzed and used to inform best-practice models in patient management, including protocols related to particular conditions.